chaos1231107/chaos1231107/README.md

 - 👋 Hi, I’m Keon-Woo Park / INTP (객관적인 분석가, 논리학자 성향) / Student Of GCU at Department of Electronic Engineering.
 - The phrase "no pain, no gain" is just one frame created by others who can't enjoy and love their job.Instead, let’s strive to become those who truly enjoy the journey.
-- A romantic engineering student
+- A romantic engineering student.

 <a href="https://solved.ac/hiccupkw/">
   <img src="http://mazassumnida.wtf/api/v2/generate_badge?boj=hiccupkw" alt="Solved.ac Profile" style="vertical-align:middle; margin-right: 20px;"/>